 Pros: Hotwire’s leadership in low rates is confirmed by the AutoRentals matrix, where it shows up as the best buy on a regular basis.

 Cons: I did not find as many opaque rates for Europe on Hotwire.

 Like Hotwire, Priceline car rentals list opaque rates as the lowest options in many U.S. cities.
 Although Hotwire posted lower ones more often, Priceline was a winner in some cases.
 So if you’re looking for the lowest, you have to try both.

 Pros: The chance of it having the true lowest price.
 If you already use this site for hotels or airfare, it’s also easy to add on a car (as with the other big search engine booking sites).

-Cons: I didn’t find any opaque rates for Europe on Priceline, as with Hotwire.
+Cons: I didn’t find any opaque rates for Europe in my Priceline searches.